What are student representatives for?

 What sort of things can I approach the student representatives about?

-You can approach the Student Reps with your views about any aspect of your programme.
+You can approach the student representatives with your views about any aspect of your programme.
 However, if you are a first year student and it is in relation to your taught first year, please contact the taught year representative.

 The student representatives are not expected to deal with personal issues, formal procedures such as appeals, complaints or hearings, or welfare issues such as accommodation, health, employment and finance.
 You will need to contact the relevant people within your institution to help you with these queries.
 Your Student Rep may be able to point you in the direction of these services.